kno3comma14/personal-posts/wasm/wasm-introduction.md

 Big projects such as [Figma](https://www.figma.com/), [Lichess](https://lichess.org/), [Jitsi](https://jitsi.org), and a other ones are using [WASM](https://webassembly.org/) for interesting use cases.
 So it's a great opportunity to learn about this technology and adopt it if we have any use case to be solved with it.
+### How WebAssembly works?
+We have already given you a brief description of multiple aspects around WebAssembly, now we will explain how it works.
+First, we will introduce the general process describing any step of the development life cycle.
+After this explanation, we will show you all the development life cycle using two different practical examples:
+1) Using wat => WASM, we will write some code using a textual representation named **wat** and will compile it to WASM.
+2) Using Rust => WASM, we will write some code using [Rust](https://www.rust-lang.org/) and will compile to WASM as well.
+This part will be covered in the [next post]() because we will solve a more difficult problem.
 ### General development life-cycle
 The development life-cycle for any WASM application follows a common set of steps.
 In the following lines, we will mention and explain every step of this process.